Welcome to EduPharma

 Numerous studies have shown the vaccine to be overwhelmingly effective in preventing the contraction and transmission of influenza.
 A UK pilot vaccine scheme held in 2014/2015 showed 94% less incidences of GP influenza related consultations versus placebo.
 Considering that up to 10% of children under 15 in Ireland attend a GP every year with influenza; excellent results can be yielded from the use of Fluenz.

 We are a team of healthcare professionals who have come together to deliver a vaccination service to schools across Ireland.
 The HSE-funded Nasal Flu vaccine is our primary focus and our group of pharmacists are fully trained and experienced in providing this to young people from 2-17 years of age.
-We carried out vaccine clinics in over 180 schools across Ireland during the 2024/2025 flu season.
+We carried out vaccine clinics in over 200 schools across Ireland during the 2024/2025 and 2025/2026 flu seasons.

 If you would like your child to receive the vaccine, a consent form can be completed using Typeform.
 Privacy and security is a priority for Typeform who comply with various industry standards and regulations including GDPR.
 Once data is entered into Typeform, it is secured with multiple levels of encryption and access controls.
 Your data will be uploaded to HSE Pharmavax which is a secure, online portal developed by the HSE that allow community pharmacies to record details of influenza vaccines that they administer.